isomerpages/gb-assist/_productivity-solutions-grant/3l-eq-generic.md

 ---
-title: Others
+title: Generic
-permalink: /productivity-solutions-grant/ITSolution/others/
+permalink: /productivity-solutions-grant/Equipment/generic/
-third_nav_title: Pre-scoped IT Solution
+third_nav_title: Pre-scoped Equipment
 accordion:
 ---

-## Pre-scoped IT Solutions for Others
+## Pre-scoped IT Solutions for Generic

 #### Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.